 The Global Advantage Program (GAP) for PayPal Shipping Center is an international shipping program through USPS that provides an economical way to ship merchandise internationally.

-The GAP label will show a destination address of a domestic Postal Processing sorting facility, where USPS will first send the shipment.
-From there, your shipment will be relabeled and sent on to its international destination.
+The GAP label will show a destination address of a domestic Postal Processing facility, where USPS will first send the shipment.
+From there, your shipment will be relabeled and sent on to its international destination with the proper customs forms.

 If the destination country does not use postal codes, enter 00000 in the postal code field to create the label.
 This will not affect the delivery of your shipment.

-If you are shipping to a country that charges Value-Added Tax (also known as Goods and Services Tax) on imported goods, the shipment recipient is responsible for paying these charges to the carrier directly.
+If you are shipping to a country that charges Value-Added Tax (also known as VAT or Goods and Services Tax) on imported goods, the shipment recipient is responsible for paying these charges to the carrier upon receipt of the shipment.

 If you are shipping to Mexico, you must include a Contents Description with your Package Details to create a Bill of Lading Complement (Complemento Carta Porte).
 The Bill of Lading is required by the Mexican government for all shipments to, from, and within Mexico.